Skip to main content

 What are the signs that a child is myopic?

-Well, some of the signs of myopia could be having trouble reading the board at school, filling a school screening, or even the screening at the pediatrician's office yearly.
+Some signs of myopia could be having trouble reading the board at school, failing a school screening, or the yearly screening at the pediatrician's office.
+Or maybe your child is starting to need a little bit of prescription for distance.

 What is Myopia and Myopia Management?